Sister Act 2: Back in the Habit: Critical response

 On Rotten Tomatoes, the film has an 19% approval rating based on 36 reviews, with an average rating of 3.6/10.
 The consensus states: "Sister Act is off-key in this reprise, fatally shifting the spotlight from Whoopi Goldberg to a less compelling ensemble of pupils and trading its predecessor's sharp comedy for unconvincing sentiment."
 On Metacritic it has a score of 38% based on reviews from 23 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times rated it 2 out of 4 and wrote "What's strange about Sister Act 2: Back in the Habit is that it abandons most of what people liked about the first movie and replaces it with a formula as old as the hills."

 Brian Lowry of Variety wrote that it "Lacks the charm and buoyancy that made the first "Act" a mass-appeal hit."

 Rita Kempley of The Washington Post called it "Shamelessly contrived pap."

 Ty Burr of Entertainment Weekly criticized the lack of originality but says "The recycling’s so cheerily blatant it almost short- circuits criticism" and "What saves the movie is a young cast with astonishing talent and energy: You respond to their high spirits more than to the hackneyed characters they play."
 He gave the film a B− grade.

 The film gained a strong following since its release and became a cult classic among fans.

 Director Bill Duke said about the reception: "The reviewers at that time could not really be linked to our communities or the message.
 As you know, the faces of the reviewers were very different than the viewers.
 So I was surprised, but not shocked, because they didn't get us at the time.
 They didn't get the message and did not relate on an emotional level."
 Later he said: “I think a Black director doing something of this magnitude was not necessarily acceptable in those days...
 In those days, I was never going to get the same respect the original got.”

 Accolades

-In a reader's poll conducted in 2014, the film ranked amongst the 25 Greatest Movie Sequels by Rolling Stone.
+In a readers' poll conducted in 2014, the film ranked amongst the 25 Greatest Movie Sequels by Rolling Stone.
 In 2023, the movie was named one of best musical movies of all time by Marie Claire.